-SUMMARY OF EVENTS from 0600, 11th November to 0600 12th/
+SUMMARY OF EVENTS from 0600, 11th November to 0600 12th November, 1915.

-No II Section RIGHT (LONE PINE to D. 16 exclusive).

-LONE PINE - report enemy very quiet during th extremely active with machine guns and stick boms the evening.
+No II Section Right (LONE PINE to D. 16 exclusive).
+LONE PINE - report enemy very quiet during the day but extremely active with machine guns and stick bombs in the evening.

 Enemy picking was heard coming towards us near where we have captured portion of their gallery.
 We are pushing forward in order to bring off a counterstroke.

-138 immitted to C 4 both exclusive - The enemy fired some stick bombs at this portion of our line.
+B8 to C 4 both exclusive - The enemy fired some stick bombs at this portion of our line.

-What appeared to be a hostile gun position was observed at 80 % 7.
+What appeared to be a hestile gun position was observed at 80 X 7.
 Our artillery were informed.

 A patrol sent out into OWENS GULLY at 1938 returned with no information.
-At OlOO another patrol went out and found a sap across OWENS GULLY manned by the enemy with a sentry posted at the hostile entanglements there.
+At 0100 another patrol went out and found a sap across OWENS GULLY manned by the enemy with a sentry posted at the hostile entanglements there.
 They also reported 3 Turks standing about 50 yards in front of the entanglements on the JOLLY.

 During the evening the enemy were very active with their machine guns.
 Most of the fire came from South of LONE PINE and was too high to do damage.
 It would seem however that the enemy was trying to use indirect fire.

-C4 inclusive to D 16 exclusive. - The enemy was active with his machine gun fire towards the TAMBOUR.
+C4 inclusive to D 16 exclusive - The enemy was active with his machine gun fire towards the TAMBOUR.